RETIREMENT ASSETS AND DIVORCE

 How to Protect Your Retirement Assets in Divorce

-To protect your retirement assets in a divorce, you need to do your homework.
-What we mean by this is to take the time to understand the general rules of how plans are to be divided in your state.
-Having a better understanding of your assets and liabilities can help prepare you for what will happen when it comes time to divvy them up.
+To protect your retirement assets in a divorce, you firstly need to do your homework.
+This means that you need to understand the general rules about how courts divide retirement plans in your state.
+Having a better understanding of your assets and liabilities can prepare you for when the division happens.
 Both participants and alternate payees have the right to obtain all information regarding the retirement plan and account balances at any time.

-Another way, perhaps the best way, to protect your retirement assets in a divorce is to take precautions ahead of time.
-Though no one likes to think their marriage won’t last forever, it is safe to assume that there is a possibility that it won’t.
-Before divorce is even considered, sit down with your spouse and have a discussion about how you would like your assets to be divided.
-If you can come to a resolution, a prenuptial or postnuptial agreement would be the best measure you could take to protect your assets.
+The best way to protect your retirement assets in a divorce is to take precautions ahead of time.
+Although no one likes to think that their marriage will ultimately end in divorce, there’s always a possibility that it will.
+Before divorce is even considered, sit down with your spouse and have a discussion about how you would like to divide your assets.
+If you can come to a resolution, a prenuptial or postnuptial agreement is the best measure you could take to protect your assets.

-Another wise measure to take to protect you retirement assets in a divorce would be to get professional legal representation.
-Even if it all seems to be relatively uncontested and straightforward, it is still important that a lawyer reviews the division of assets such as retirement funds.
+Lastly, get professional legal representation in order to protect your retirement assets.
+Even if the divorce seems to be relatively uncontested and straightforward, it’s still important for a Denver divorce lawyer to review the division of assets, such as retirement funds.

-At Litvak Litvak Mehrtens and Carlton, P.C., our Denver divorce attorneys have over six decades of experience in divorce proceedings and the division of property.
+At Litvak Litvak Mehrtens and Carlton, our Denver divorce attorneys have over six decades of experience in divorce proceedings and property division.
 We know what it takes to protect you, your assets, your rights, and your future.
 To arrange a consultation today, call us at 303-951-4506 or complete the contact form shown here.